TheRaphael0000/tahm-ken.ch/readme.md

 - [x] filter out champions in compositions, idea from DOOGLAK on Reddit
 - [x] recompute the optimized composition for "Variety's Overrated", idea from Konstamonsta on Reddit
 - [x] replace the space in the name of the compositions by underscores or dashes
+- [x] use cdragon icon for the challenge

 ## install